How Great Leaders Inspire Everyone to Take Action

 The WHAT and the Neocortex

 The WHAT corresponds to the outer section of the brain — the neocortex.
 The neocortex is responsible for rational and analytical thought and language.
 It helps us understand facts and figures, features and benefits.
 The neocortex is the newest part of the brain.
 It was roughly the same size two hundred thousand years ago as today.
-We are walking around with the same hardware as our Homo sapien ancestors.
+We are walking around with the same hardware as our Homo Sapien ancestors.

 The HOW, The WHY and the Limbic System